My father loved road trips.

 His friends and he sped away in a swirling nebula of high-octane exhaust.
 My father had taken off the locks of the doors, so I couldn’t chase them like a boy desperate to join the circus.
 My love for Davy Crockett was dead.

-To read the rest of A HERO FOR THE OPEN ROAD on Kindle Amazon, please go to the following URL and purchase it for a dollar.
+To read the rest of A HERO FOR THE OPEN ROAD on Kindle Amazon, please go to the following URL and purchase it.